ara-framework/website/website/blog/2019-08-22-universal-rendering-in-flask.md

 ### Update the Example view

 The `Example` view is rendering only a simple heading.
-We can make it interactive adding a input that changes the heading text.
+We can make it interactive adding an input element that changes the heading text.

 Replace the `nova/src/components/Example.vue` with the following code: